the-turing-way/the-turing-way/book/website/reproducible-research/rdm/rdm-dmp.md

 Personal data or research outputs needed to apply for patents cannot be publicly shared, see the {ref}`Open data section<rr-open-data>`
 If data cannot be made publicly available you will still have to preserve it for several years, depending on the policies of your country, institute and funder.
     * You can outsource long term preservation of your data to a data repository.
-You can find more information on how to select an appropriate repository in the {ref}`Sharing and archiving data section<rr-rdm-sharing>`
+You can find more information on how to select an appropriate repository in {ref}`sharing and archiving data<rr-rdm-sharing>` section
         * Select repositories using, for example, [FAIRsharing](https://fairsharing.org/) or [Nature's recommended repository list](https://www.springernature.com/gp/authors/research-data-policy/repositories/12327124), that provide a persistent identifier such as a DOI for your research output.
 A repository should have a preservation policy that specifies how long your outputs will be curated.
 When in doubt, contact your library Research Data Support Team for more information about data repositories.